bitsofcotton/consistency-boots/README.md

 by softwares because the hardware returns dummies in such case.

 # Tips on firmwares
-If there's a malware on the firmwares, we cannot find that without glitches if CPU is not the matter.
+If there's a malware on the firmwares, we cannot find that without glitches if CPU had crafted.

 # Tips on buses
 The system must trust the connected buses to r/w memory on most x86 computers.